 Typical setting: 1-15 levels

-Good starting point:
+Good starting point: 5 levels

 Even apparently clear, high-contrast shots need digital sharpening